 7 Foods You Should Never Store in Plastic

-Raw eggs and foods that contain them, like mayonnaise, should not be stored in this kind of container, since they could get contaminated with salmonella or E. coli.
+Raw eggs and foods that contain them, like mayonnaise, should never be stored in a plastic container.
+That could lead them to become contaminated with salmonella or E. coli.

-Unfortunately, these microorganisms spread easily through raw eggs and, when in contact with plastic, can multiply like crazy.
+Unfortunately, these microorganisms spread easily through raw eggs.
+When in contact with plastic, they multiply like crazy.

-The only way to safely store raw eggs is in an insulated container or one with ice.
+The only way to safely store raw eggs is in an insulated container or one that has ice in it.

-The reason you shouldn’t store processed meats in this type of Tupperware is that it tends to lower their nutritional properties and characteristics.
+The reason you shouldn’t store processed meats in plastic containers is that this tends to lower their nutritional value.

 When meat is processed, like in stews or breaded fillets, it decomposes quickly and its taste and texture changes.

 3. Stews and soups